-- azithromycin where the precise active ingredient may be azithromycin dihydrate, azithromycin hemiethanolate monohydrate, azithromycin isopropanolate monohydrate - haloperidol where the precise active ingredient may be haloperidol hydrochloride, haloperidol decanoate, haloperidol lactate - esomeprazole where the precise active ingredient may be esomeprazole magnesium dihydrate, esomeprazole magnesium trihydrate, esomeprazole sodium - oxybutynin where the precise active ingredient may be oxybutynin chloride or oxybutynin xinafoate - · diclofenac where the precise active ingredient may be diclofenac sodium, diclofenac potassium, diclofenac diethylamine - axitnitib where the precise active ingredient substance is also axitinitib
+- azithromycin where the precise active ingredient may be azithromycin hemiethanolate, azithromycin isopropanolate - haloperidol where the precise active ingredient may be haloperidol hydrochloride, haloperidol decanoate, haloperidol lactate - esomeprazole where the precise active ingredient may be esomeprazole magnesium, esomeprazole sodium - oxybutynin where the precise active ingredient may be oxybutynin chloride or oxybutynin xinafoate - diclofenac where the precise active ingredient may be diclofenac sodium, diclofenac potassium, diclofenac diethylamine - axitnitib where the precise active ingredient substance is also axitinitib

-6.1.3.
 Has precise active ingredient

 A medicinal product concept has a set of precise active ingredient substance(s), those substance(s) that provides the therapeutic effect of the medicinal product and which are described using the fullest and most specific description of the substance as it is used in the product(s) that the concept represents (as they are presented by the manufacturer in the manufactured dose form, before any dilution or transformation).
-The precise active ingredient substance may include various modifiers, such as salts, esters, polymers (e.g. pegylation), and/or solvates (including waters of hydration); not all substances, even when used as the precise active ingredient substance, have a modification (see axitnitib).
+The precise active ingredient substance may include various modifiers, such as salts, esters and/or polymers (e.g. pegylation); not all substances, even when used as the precise active ingredient substance, have a modification (see axitnitib).
 This is the attribute role that is used in the definition of the MP (precisely) concept, and in the definition of the CD (precisely).
 Examples:

-• azithromycin hemiethanolate monohydrate
+- · azithromycin hemiethanolate monohydrate

-- · haloperidol decanoate
+- haloperidol decanoate

 - esomeprazole magnesium dihydrate

-- oxybutynin chloride
+- · oxybutynin chloride

-- · paroxetine hydrochloride isopropyl solvate
+- paroxetine hydrochloride isopropyl solvate

-- · dexamethasone sodium phosphate
+- dexamethasone sodium phosphate

 - sorafenib tosylate

 - axitinib